-Trade the world's largest Stock indices round-the-clock with instant execution on either the MT4 or MT5 platform.
+Trade the world's largest Stock indices round-the-clock with instant execution on either the TradingView, MT4 or MT5 platforms.

 Why Trade Indices with Eightcap

 Don’t just take our word for it

 Choose your trading platform

 What is Index CFDs Trading?

 Index CFDs are contracts for difference over equity indexes.
 A contract for difference, or CFD, is a type of derivative that allows a trader to gain long or short exposure to a trading instrument’s price.
 While the trader does not own the underlying asset, they ‘own’ any movement in the price of that asset while they hold a position.

 An Index is usually weighted by the market capitalization of each company, with the largest companies having the most influence on the index value.
 When you are trading indices via CFDs, you are agreeing to open a contract to exchange the difference in the price of a particular index, at the point of open to the point of close.
 Profit or loss will be based on the direction of speculation you make.

 Eightcap’s clients can trade 8 of the most popular indices in the world, allowing them to profit (or lose) from activity in equity markets around the world.
 With equity markets on 4 continents represented, traders can trade nearly 24 hours a day, 5 days a week.